-This series of articles was written for simpleQuE by Robert (Bob) Dornhecker, a former simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
-He also performs third-party audits for Certification Bodies including Eagle Certification Group.
-With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
+This series of articles was written Robert (Bob) Dornhecker, a simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
+He also performs third-party audits for Certification Bodies.
+With over 35 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
 Additionally, he has taught and facilitated many quality-related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.

 Learn More About The simpleQuE Advantage